getdelta/firehose-writer/README.md

 # Firehose writer

 Provides a buffered queue abstraction for writing to AWS [Firehose](https://aws.amazon.com/kinesis/data-firehose/).
+Based on the original implementation by [firehose-writer](https://github.com/WiserSolutions/firehose-writer) but adjusted to work with the new AWS SDK V3 Firehose client.

 Handles the following: